IPv4 : Different Classes and Address

 224 – 239

-Note: The IP addresses of IPv4 Class D is used for multicasting purpose only.
-These IP addresses are not directly participating in computer networking.
-So, class D not have any subnet mask.
+Note: The IP addresses of IPv4 Class D are used for multicasting purposes only.
+These IP addresses do not directly participate in computer networking.
+So, class D does not have any subnet mask.

 Class E